paulinho-pimenta/List-zero-BeeCrowd-C-language/README.md

-# In this repository what I've learned about C language:
+# In this repository what I've learned about how to uses BeeCrowd with C language:
 - Variables and Types
 - Math operators
-- Logic operators
-- Arrays/vectors and Matrices
-- File manipulation